mayankjain-sudo/learningterraform/README.md

 #Execution Process

 Go to the directory where your same .tf file is present.
-Then run the command terraform init # terraform inti the above command will download the required plugin into the current directory which is required for executing terraform script.
+Then run the command terraform init the command will download the required plugin into the current directory which is required for executing terraform script.